Find a CBT Therapist

 One way to determine if a provider is an expert in evidence based practice is to ask what manuals they tend to use in therapy.
 Manuals are step-by-step guides to specific treatments, and their answer may help you figure out the approach the provider will take to your care.

-- How long is each therapy session?
+How long is a typical therapy session?

 Be aware that many therapists practicing evidence-based therapy do not accept insurance.
 Mental healthcare can be expensive, but there are some ways you can find an affordable quality therapist.